echelon2718/ViG-GNN-HAM10000/README.md

 ## Overview

 This repository contains the implementation and supplementary materials for the [paper](https://arxiv.org/abs/2403.12009) titled "Leveraging Spatial and Semantic Feature Extraction for Skin Cancer Diagnosis with Capsule Networks and Graph Neural Networks."
+To build this model, we adopted Han, et. al. Vision GNN and incorporated capsule networks to analyze its performance on skin lesion classification.

 ## Abstract